 NOW THEREFORE BE IT RESOLVED by the Council of South Weber City, Davis County, State of Utah, as follows:

 Section 1.
-Amendment: The Policy and Procedure Manual shall be amended to lessen the risk of fraud.
-The complete manual with all changes is included herein as Exhibit 1.
+Amendment: The Policy and Procedure Manual shall be amended as contained in Exhibit 1.

 Section 2: Repealer Clause: All ordinances or resolutions or parts thereof, which are in conflict herewith, are hereby repealed.